PROFILE

 declared itself the Republic of Vietnam.

-After 1954, North Vietnamese communist
+After 1954, North Vietnamese communist leaders

-leaders consolidated their power and instituted
+consolidated their power and instituted a harsh

-a harsh agrarian reform and socialization
+agrarian reform and socialization program.

-network of communist guerrillas that had
+reactivated the network of communist guerrillas

-remained behind in the south.
+that had remained behind in the south.
 These

 forces--commonly known as the Viet Cong--aided